Russian held as agent studied US groups' cyberdefenses

 The university declined comment, citing federal privacy rules.

-A June 14, 2017, encrypted email that Butina wrote to cybersecurity director Eva Galperin began: “My name is Maria Butina and I’m the captain of an American University student group doing research on U.S (civil society organizations) and their cyber security challenges.
+In the email, addressed to cybersecurity director Eva Galperin, she wrote: “My name is Maria Butina and I’m the captain of an American University student group doing research on U.S (civil society organizations) and their cyber security challenges.
 We have several questions about cyber security concerns facing human rights organizations and your expertise would be very beneficial.”

-The Electronic Frontier Foundation often helps train at-risk civil society groups both in the U.S. and abroad.
-In 2015, the organization said Google had alerted it to a knockoff EFF site “almost certainly” operated by the infamous Russian cyberespionage ring now widely known as Fancy Bear.
-U.S. authorities say the hackers — who rattled the 2016 U.S. presidential campaign by releasing tens of thousands of Democrats’ emails — are members of Russia’s military intelligence agency.

 Novotny, who was later interviewed by the FBI about Butina, learned his instructions about not reaching out to partners had been ignored when the cybersecurity adviser of one nonprofit called him after becoming suspicious that a Russian student was asking about cyber vulnerabilities.
 He sternly warned the students not to ignore the protocol.